Lotta på Liseberg

-Lotta på Liseberg (Lotta at Liseberg), also called Allsång på Liseberg (Sing-along at Liseberg), is a Swedish sing-along show held at Stora scenen at the amusement park Liseberg in Gothenburg every Monday evening during the summers since 2004, hosted by Lotta Engberg and conducted by Curt-Eric Holmquist, the pianist.
-It is produced by Eyeworks.
-Since 2009-2014 it has been broadcast by TV4.
+Lotta på Liseberg (Lotta at Liseberg), also called Allsång på Liseberg (Sing-along at Liseberg), was a Swedish sing-along show held at Stora scenen at the amusement park Liseberg in Gothenburg every Monday evening during the summers since 2004, hosted by Lotta Engberg and conducted by Curt-Eric Holmquist, the pianist.
+It was produced by Eyeworks.
+2009-2023 it was broadcast by TV4.
+In 2023 TV4 announced that the show was ending in compliance with Lotta's own request.

 Jul-Lotta på Liseberg

 In December 2005 a winter sing-along show called Jul-Lotta på Liseberg (Christmas-Lotta at Liseberg) started ("Jul-Lotta"="Julotta + Lotta").
 It has been broadcast by TV4 since 2011.
 The intro-song is "Hej, mitt vinterland" and the outro-song "O Holy Night" (O helga natt in Swedish).
 The show is broadcast on Sundays during the Christmas time and there are 4 programs.